datahub-project/datahub/docs/authorization/policies.md

 [^1]: Only active if REST_API_AUTHORIZATION_ENABLED is true
 [^2]: Managed DataHub only

+##### Common metadata privileges
-**Common metadata privileges** to view & modify any entity within DataHub.
+These privileges are to view & modify any entity within DataHub.

 | Common Privileges                   | Description                                                                                |
 |-------------------------------------|--------------------------------------------------------------------------------------------|